 West Greenland - Day 3

-After a few minutes I noticed that one of the bare islands had some houses on it.
+After a few minutes, I noticed that one of the bare islands had some houses on it.
 That was Maniitsoq.
 With 2600 inhabitants it was much larger than Narsarsuaq (160 inhabitants) which I had visited on my trip to south Greenland, but Maniitsoq is definitely more isolated.
-To reach the mainland I had inquired on facebook for people willing to give me a boat ride.
+I had inquired on facebook for people willing to give me a boat ride to reach the mainland.
 Johannes, with whom I only exchanged a few text messages, would pick me up at the airport.

 Fortunately he was actually there and helped me buy some gas canisters for my stove.
 Shortly after we stepped in his boat and started the 45 minute ride.
 It was ridiculously warm and my backpack so heavy I nearly fell over when stepping into the vessel.
 I asked a few questions about the landscape and weather and then finally arrived at the intended start of my hike.

-My plan had been to reach its end today, which now seemed nearly impossible.
+My plan had been to reach the end of the fjord that day, which now seemed nearly impossible.
 I had given myself a buffer of multiple days when planning the route, but still got a bit nervous about whether I would be able to complete everything in time.
-To save some time I decided to use my packraft to the fjords' end.
+To save some time I decided to use my packraft to paddle to the fjords' end.
 I inflated it and got going.
-In 2 hours I travelled what would normally have taken 5 hours to walk.
+In 2 hours I travelled what would otherwise have taken 5 hours to walk.

 Happy I still reached my intended location I pitched my tent.
 The next day I would start climbing up into the mountains.
 As far as I knew, people had hiked this section only 3 times before and I would be the 2nd ever do to it solo.
-In a ridiculous coincidence I had learned that two Belgian guys would start hiking it tomorrow.
-Although I didn't really want to meet anyone, their presence would take away some of the risk of being here, as I could contact them with my GPS communicator in case something went wrong.
+In a ridiculous coincidence, I had learned that two Belgian guys would start hiking it tomorrow.
+Although I didn't really want to meet anyone, their presence would remove some of the risk of being there, as I could contact them with my GPS communicator in case something went wrong.